Welcome to my comprehensive guide on how to punish a sub effectively.

 If you think punishment means a good thorough beating, well, say hello to scores of masochists out there.
 Want someone to write out lines or do your laundry in a head-to-toe scuba suit?
 There’s someone out there for whom that sounds like the perfect Saturday.

-So if punishment isn’t about pain, what is it?
-Well, punishment really just refers to a consequence for doing something wrong.
-So, whether something is a punishment is defined by the dominant’s intention to correct behaviour.
-That is to say, it’s earned.
-And from the submissive’s side, what counts as punishment is entirely subjective.
+Well, ‘punishment’ really just refers to a consequence for undesirable behaviour.
+So, whether something is a punishment is just defined by the dominant’s intention to correct behaviour.
+And from the submissive’s side, what counts as punishment is entirely subjective – whether someone *feels* punished is a very personal and intangible thing.

 That is to say, punishment, just like reward, beauty, and the optimal shade of brown for toast, is entirely in the eye of the beholder.